Aerial toll house: Teaching

 According to Theodora's teaching, every Christian has a demon who tempts him or her.
 These demons keep a record of every sin of thought or action they succeed in tempting a person to commit, though repented sins are erased from the demonic records.
 On the third day after the soul separates from the body, according to this account, it is carried by angels towards Heaven.
 On the way, souls must go past twenty aerial toll-houses.
 Each toll house is populated by demons devoted to particular sins.
 At each toll-house, demons demand that souls "pay" for their sins by giving an account of compensatory good deeds.
 If the soul is unable to compensate for a sin, the demons take it to hell.

 Toll houses

-There are twenty toll-houses, though the number is not dogmatic, and different sources list varying numbers.
+There are twenty toll-houses, though the number is not dogmatic and different sources list varying numbers.
 On the first aerial toll-house, the soul is questioned about the sins of the tongue.
-The remainings are, in order, the toll-houses of:
+The remaining are, in order: